WhatsApp Pricing, Billing, and Rebilling Guide

 • Service conversations can ONLY be opened with free-form messages.

-To learn how to choose an appropriate category when creating your Whatsapp templates, see Template Categorization Guidelines.
+To learn how to choose an appropriate category when creating your WhatsApp templates, see Template Categorization Guidelines.

-Service Conversations
+Service Conversations [Effective 1 November 2024]

 This 24-hour timer begins when a customer messages you.
 During this window, free-form messages can be sent without opening additional conversations.